 CIRL promotes a culture of reflective practice across Eton, asking key questions such as: ‘What do we currently do well?
 How do we know we do it well?
 How can we do it better?
 And what can we learn from research, and from the best that others think and do?’

 At the individual level this may take the form of structured enquiries by Masters into their own teaching and learning practices; mutual observations within and across departments; or meeting in cross-departmental professional learning groups that trial new techniques and discuss how they translate into practice.
-This reflective culture is also being taught to our boys, for example through the Research Option and the Education Society, which enable boys to make structured enquiries into academic and pastoral topics.
+This reflective culture is also being taught to our boys, for example through the Study Skills Course and the Research Option, which enable boys to make structured enquiries into academic and pastoral topics.

 Alongside a culture of reflection, CIRL teaches and uses a range of methods for evaluating the effects of current and new practices, ranging from informal enquiry to robust research.

 boys took part in a research project on happiness conducted by CIRL in collaboration with Research Schools International.

 CIRL has a full-time Head of Research and Impact who builds our expertise and knowledge about evidence-informed practice and impact evaluation across a variety of innovative projects in schools.
 We maintain a consistent focus on the use of evidence to promote excellence in teaching and learning, synthesising the existing evidence on teaching and learning to disseminate within the school, cultivating reflective practice and action research among Eton’s teachers, and supporting our work across the curriculum and co-curriculum including diversity and inclusion, pastoral care, and the well-being of staff and pupils.
 CIRL also designs and oversees research projects across the school, by staff and pupils, and in collaboration with partner schools.
 Reports on our research projects are published with open access on our website.